stacks-network/stacks-core/README.md

 ## What is Blockstack?

-Blockstack is a new internet for decentralized apps where users own their data.
+Blockstack is a network for decentralized apps where users own their data.

 Blockstack applications follow a **can't-be-evil** design philosophy.
 They *cannot* alter, transfer, or revoke the user's identity, and